Course Program for Biology Majors Who Will Graduate in 2021 and Later

 Introductory level courses

 - BIOL-101 First-year seminar (1 credit).
 This course is required for first-year students and is recommended for transfer students and those students who enter the program after the first-year (contact the department chair or your advisor).
-This is a year-long course worth 0.5 credits each semester.

 - BIOL-103/113 Foundations in Biology I with laboratory (5 credits)

 - BIOL-104/114 Foundations in Biology II with laboratory (5 credits)